Copter is an advanced open-source autopilot system for multicopters, helicopters, and other rotor vehicles.

 No programming required: Use the desktop Mission Planner software to load the autopilot (with just one click) and set up Copter.
 The Mission Planner (and other compatible ground stations) deliver visual displays for vehicle state, settings and telemetry, including a point-and-click mission planning interface.

 Missions with hundreds of GPS waypoints: Just point and click waypoints in a Mission Planner, and Copter will fly itself to them.
-You automate entire missions, including camera control!
-The only distance limits are those of your vehicle power supply.
+You can automate entire missions, including camera control!
+The only endurance limits are those of your vehicle power supply.

 Mission planning while in flight: Using a two-way wireless connection, waypoints, mode changing, even changing the values of every control parameter can be done from your laptop or mobile device - even while Copter is in the air!

 If you’re using Copter on a ready-to-fly vehicle then it is likely that it will be already setup, configured and tuned, ready for your first flight.
 We recommend you read your manufacturer’s instructions, particularly those related to safety, before flying.

-Once you’re familiar with your vehicle’s default setup you may want to configure your RC transmitter/vehicle to use more challenging flight modes, or choose a ground station and start flying automated missions.
+Once you’re familiar with the default setup of your vehicle you may want to configure your RC transmitter/vehicle to use more challenging flight modes, or choose a ground station and start flying automated missions.

 Whether using an RTF or DIY vehicle, autonomous vehicles are potentially dangerous!
 Always follow best safety practices and pay close attention to all safety warnings.